sciZer0/7/v/README.md

 Now, generally, a blockchain with at least some innovative idea is accumulating attention and capitalization very fast.

-Surpassing all other blockchains, the Vote blockchain unprecedentedly has a lot of innovative ideas.
+Surpassing all other blockchains, the Unicorn blockchain unprecedentedly has a lot of innovative ideas.

 Plus, the Vote blockchain unprecedentedly starts with over $100 000,000 people equally owning the blockchain's native token.